Sassibekie1234/FileEncryptor/README.md

 I hope the main.py is readable but if it isn't you can ask me for more info by making a github issue.

-I wanna thank GeeksForGeeks for thier article on file handling https://www.geeksforgeeks.org/python/file-handling-python/
+I wanna thank GeeksForGeeks for thier article on file handling https://www.geeksforgeeks.org/python/file-handling-python/ and The Python Code for the Vigenère Cipher implementation https://thepythoncode.com/article/implementing-the-vigenere-cipher-in-python